A Review / Opinion of Song School Greek

 The text of the guide contains all of the student pages with the answers in light gray (in full size!) as well as “teacher’s materials” with suggestions, scripts to say during lessons, and other helps.
 It also contains things you should say to your student for specific sections that he will respond to in his workbook.
 I think it’s especially a help if you have to help your student with an answer and are a bit shaky in Greek yourself.

+After doing the program just a little bit, Otter was really enthused to continue our Greek studies.
+He’s looking forward to Greek for Children which is due to be published some time this year.
 Why study Greek at all though?
 Here are some reasons that make me think it is a worthwhile subject:

 I think Song School Greek is a great addition to the homeschool market.
 Now even your youngest students can start learning Greek with this fun, gentle and lively program.